Take a good look at Indianapolis, Indiana, the destination for FMCA’s 96th International Convention.

 By Peggy Jordan, Associate Editor

-Indianapolis, the capital of Indiana, once occupied a small, barely settled piece of land.
+First, Indianapolis, the capital of Indiana, once occupied a small, barely settled piece of land.
 But the land was in the right place — the center of a new state.
 And it was found at just the right time; legislators were searching for a central spot to build a capital city.
 By 1825, Indianapolis was a city and officially the state capital.

 FMCA members who attend the association’s 96th International Convention July 12-15 in Indianapolis also will be in the right place at the right time.
-The Indiana State Fairgrounds, site of the event, will be a great location for RVers to spread out, mingle, have fun, and celebrate the traveling life.
+Then, the Indiana State Fairgrounds, site of the event, will be a great location for RVers to spread out, mingle, have fun, and celebrate the traveling life.
 And as for timing, as anyone who’s attended an FMCA convention will tell you, it’s always a great time!
 Learn about owning and taking care of your motorhome in various seminars.
 Visit booths full of RV products displayed by hundreds of exhibitors.
 Sashay through new motorhomes galore.
 Sing along to live entertainment.
 Best of all, meet new friends and reunite with old ones.

 What follows is a glimpse of attractions around town.
 It’s best to use a towed vehicle or public transportation to reach them.
 Before the convention starts, or after it’s over, be sure to take advantage of being in the right place at the right time.
 See, taste, and hear as much as you can while you’re in Indianapolis.